Snowboarders gear up in support of Optimist Hill campaign - Saskatoon | Globalnews.ca

 Despite an extreme cold warning on Saturday afternoon, more than two dozen snowboarders rode through Diefenbaker Park in support of the Optimist Hill campaign.

-“We’re going to have an amazing facility for people to come and enjoy the winter activities Saskatoon has to offer,” said Joe Van’t Hof, co-chair of the campaign.
+“We’re going to have an amazing facility for people to come and enjoy the winter activities Saskatoon has to offer,” campaign co-chair Joe Van’t Hof said.

 READ MORE: Optimist Hill campaign finalist in Kraft-Heinz Project Play competition